zkpstandard/wg-plonkish/src/optimizations.md

 | output circuit     | TODO: We don't have a definition of this yet.
 It is like the input circuit but also supports applying the polynomials to cells on offset rows. |

 Offsets are represented by hints $\big[\, (h_i, e_i) \,\big]$.
 To simplify the programming model, the hints are not supposed to affect the meaning of a circuit (i.e. the set of public inputs for which it is satisfiable, and the knowledge required to find a witness).

+For simplicity we require that $i < m_f \Rightarrow h_i < m'_f$, i.e. the concrete circuit follows the same rule as the abstract circuit that fixed columns are on the left.

 > TODO: should we only allow nonnegative $e_i$?
 That would simplify the correctness condition below.